Covariantly functorial wrapped Floer theory on Liouville sectors

 Wrapped Floer cohomology is covariantly functorial under inclusions of Liouville sectors.
 That is, an inclusion of Liouville sectors $X\hookrightarrow X'$ induces a map

 defined as follows.
-First, there is an obvious functor $(L\to-)^+_X\to(L\to-)^+_{X'}$.
+First, there is an obvious functor $(L\leadsto-)^+_X\to(L\leadsto-)^+_{X'}$.
 Applying $HF^\bullet(-, K)$, note that for any $L^w \subset X$, there are isomorphisms $HF^\bullet(L^w,K)_X=HF^\bullet(L^w,K)_{X'}$ by Lemma \ref{lemma:localityHF}.
-Moreoever, for any positive isotopy $\psi: L^w \to L^{w'}$ in $X$, the isomorphisms are compatible with multiplication by the induced continuation maps (in $X$ versus in $X'$) by naturality (Lemma \ref{prop:continuationproperties}).
+Moreoever, for any positive isotopy $\psi: L^w \leadsto L^{w'}$ in $X$, the isomorphisms are compatible with multiplication by the induced continuation maps (in $X$ versus in $X'$) by naturality (Lemma \ref{continuationproperties}).
 This defines the map $HW^\bullet(L,K)_X\to HW^\bullet(L,K)_{X'}$.

-Similar disc confining arguments establish that the maps $HW^\bullet(L,K)_X\to HW^\bullet(L,K)_{X'}$ are compatible with composition and identity morphisms, and so induce a functor between cohomological wrapped Fukaya categories (or ``wrapped Donaldson-Fukaya categories'').
+Similar disc confining arguments establish that the maps $HW^\bullet(L,K)_X\to HW^\bullet(L,K)_{X'}$ are compatible with composition and identity morphisms, and so induce a functor between cohomological wrapped Fukaya categories (or ``wrapped Donaldson--Fukaya categories'').
 We will describe a chain level implementation of this functor in the next section.

 \begin{remark} The most direct (though not necessarily the easiest) way to upgrade the above discussion to the chain level is as follows.
 One defines the ``wrapping $\infty$-category of $L$'' by removing the words ``homotopy class of'' from the definition of the wrapping category of $L$ (this defines a topological category, though technically speaking it is probably more convenient to define it as a quasi-category and work with that instead).
 The argument of Lemma \ref{wrappingcatfiltered} shows that the wrapping $\infty$-category of $L$ is filtered in the $\infty$-categorical sense (see \S\ref{inftycatssec}).
-One can then define wrapped Floer cochains $CW^\bullet(L,K)$ as the homotopy direct limit of $CF^\bullet(L^w,K)$ over the wrapping $\infty$-category of $L$, provided one upgrades the construction of continuation elements to a construction of coherent continuation cycles (or defines the continuation maps in a different way, e.g.\ by positively moving Lagrangian boundary conditions). \end{remark}
+One can then define wrapped Floer cochains $CW^\bullet(L,K)$ as the homotopy direct limit of $CF^\bullet(L^w,K)$ over the wrapping $\infty$-category of $L$, provided one upgrades the construction of continuation elements to a construction of coherent continuation cycles (or defines the continuation maps in a different way, e.g.\ by non-negatively moving Lagrangian boundary conditions). \end{remark}

 \begin{lemma} A trivial inclusion of Liouville sectors induces an isomorphism on $HW^\bullet$. \end{lemma}